Thom Yorke: 1991–1993: "Creep" and rise to fame

-In 1991, when Yorke was 22, On a Friday signed to Parlophone and changed their name to Radiohead.
-According to Yorke, around this time he "hit the self-destruct button pretty quickly"; he cut his hair and drank heavily, often becoming too drunk to perform.
-Radiohead gained notice with their debut single, "Creep", which appeared on their 1993 debut album, Pablo Honey.
+In 1991, when Yorke was 22, On a Friday signed to EMI and changed their name to Radiohead.
+They gained notice with their debut single, "Creep", which appeared on their 1993 debut album, Pablo Honey.
+Yorke grew tired of "Creep" after it became a hit, and told Rolling Stone in 1993: "It's like it's not our song any more ...
+It feels like we're doing a cover."

-Yorke said that the success inflated his ego; he tried to project himself as a rock star, which included bleaching his hair and wearing extensions.
-He said: "When I got back to Oxford I was unbearable ... as soon as you get any success you disappear up your own arse."
+According to Yorke, around this time he "hit the self-destruct button pretty quickly".
+He tried to project himself as a rock star and drank heavily, often becoming too drunk to perform.
+Yorke said: "When I got back to Oxford I was unbearable ...
+As soon as you get any success you disappear up your own arse."
+Years later, Yorke said he had found it difficult to cope with Radiohead's success: "I got angry ...
+I got more control-freakery.
+I put my hands on the steering wheel and I was white-knuckled, and I didn't care who I hurt or what I said."
+He later apologised to his bandmates for his behaviour.

 1994–1997: The Bends

 Paul Q Kolderie, the co-producer of Pablo Honey, observed that Yorke's songwriting improved dramatically after Pablo Honey.
 O'Brien later said: "After all that touring on Pablo Honey ... the songs that Thom was writing were so much better.
 Over a period of a year and a half, suddenly, bang."

-Recording Radiohead's second album, The Bends (1995), was stressful, with the band pressured to release a follow-up to "Creep".
-Yorke in particular struggled with the pressure; according to the band's co-manager Chris Hufford, "Thom became totally confused about what he wanted to do, what he was doing in a band and in his life, and that turned into a mistrust of everybody else."
+Recording Radiohead's second album, The Bends (1995), was stressful, as they felt pressured to release a follow-up to "Creep".
+Yorke in particular struggled.
+According to the band's co-manager, Chris Hufford, "Thom became totally confused about what he wanted to do, what he was doing in a band and in his life, and that turned into a mistrust of everybody else."
+Yorke said he had a "profound fear of having so much to prove".
+The Bends was engineered by Nigel Godrich, who became one of Yorke's longest-running collaborators.

-The Bends received critical acclaim and brought Radiohead wider international attention.
+The Bends received acclaim and brought Radiohead wider international attention.
+It influenced a generation of British and Irish alternative rock acts; The Observer wrote that it popularised an "angst-laden falsetto" which "eventually coalesced into an entire decade of sound".
 The American rock band R.E.M., a major influence on Radiohead, picked them as their support act for their European tour.
-Yorke befriended the R.E.M. singer Michael Stipe, who gave him advice about how to deal with fame.
+Yorke befriended the singer, Michael Stipe, who gave him advice about how to deal with fame.
 Yorke joined R.E.M. to perform their song "E-Bow the Letter" on several occasions from 1998 to 2004.